Skip to main content

 Both can sensibly be on at the same time.
 Common reasons:

-• You take deposits for paid services AND offer free consultations — deposit gates the paid bookings, approval gates the consultations.
+• You take deposits for paid services AND offer free consultations — the deposit gates the paid bookings, approval gates the consultations.

 • You override the deposit to zero on specific services (loyalty perks, complimentary touch-ups) — approval gates those.